Child protection is about protecting the human rights of the world’s most vulnerable population.

 The Convention on the Rights of the Child outlines the fundamental rights of children, including the right to be protected from economic exploitation and harmful work, from all forms of sexual exploitation and abuse, and from physical or mental violence, as well as ensuring that children will not be separated from their family against their will.

-As a part of supporting children’s rights, SOS Children’s Villages seeks to:
+As a part of supporting child protection and children’s rights, SOS Children’s Villages seeks to:

 - Organize orientation and training workshops for children to educate them on their rights.

 - Create opportunities for children’s participation in program planning, management and evaluation.